Well-equipped rebels advance in eastern Congo: U.N

 The clashes to the south of the town Kibumba meant the rebels have advanced to within 30 km (18 miles) of Goma, the closest they have been to North Kivu's provincial capital since a rebellion exploded in the eastern provinces eight months ago.

-North Kivu Governor Julien Paluku said the army retreated to the southern outskirts of the town after M23 rebels - a group of soldiers who mutinied in April - advanced with support from neighboring Rwanda.
+North Kivu Governor Julien Paluku said the army retreated to the southern outskirts of the town after M23 rebels - a group of soldiers who mutinied in April - advanced with support from neighbouring Rwanda.
 A Congolese government statement said 4,000 Rwandans had crossed the border, although Kinshasa later reduced that estimate to 3,500.

 Rwanda rejected the accusations, the latest in a string of charges by the Congolese government in Kinshasa.
 The Rwandan government called on Congo's army and the rebels to halt the fighting as shells were landing in its territory.